DoubleCouponDay/Chunkus/README.md

 ## C Tests

 The C code contains a test suite (based on MUnit). `vec_tests.exe` can run all C tests or just one, when given a test name.
 The test names can be found in `C_part/tests/main.c`.

-The test executable requires administrative privileges to allocate buffers.
+Requirements:

++ administrative shell

++ current work directory set to `.\install\bin`

-You can easily debug the tests in VSCode if it was opened with Administrive privileges. in the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, or the Linux equivalent if required.
+You can easily debug the tests with VSCode if it was opened with Administrive privileges. in the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, or the Linux equivalent if required.
 It will run the build task automatically before running the tests.

 ## Rust Tests